marijnh/Eloquent-JavaScript/07_robot.md

 {{index "routeRobot function"}}

 To implement the route-following robot, we'll need to make use of robot memory.
-The robot keeps the rest of its route in its memory, and drops the first element every turn.
+The robot keeps the rest of its route in its memory and drops the first element every turn.

 ```{includeCode: true}